Oluwatunmise116/Object-Detection/README.md

-# Object Detection using YOLO on Raspberry Pi 4
+# Object Detection using YOLO on Raspberry Pi

-This project runs real-time object detection on a **Raspberry Pi 4** using a **YOLO model** and a connected **webcam**.
+This project runs real-time object detection on a **Raspberry Pi** using a **YOLO model** and a connected **webcam**.
 The script loads a local YOLO model file, opens the camera feed, performs detection frame by frame, and displays the annotated results in a live window.

 The current implementation:
 - loads the local model file `yolo26n.pt`